 Comments: The presence, character and degree of spicing and lactic sourness varies.
 Overly spiced and/or sour beers are not good examples of the style.
+Coriander of certain origins might give an inappropriate ham or celery character.
 The beer tends to be fragile and does not age well, so younger, fresher, properly handled examples are most desirable.
+Most examples seem to be approximately 5% ABV.